-The Company classifies short-term investments as available for sale.
+The Company classifies short-term investments as available for sale in accordance with the terms of ASC 320 'Investments - Debt and Equity Securities'.
+Realized gains and losses are determined using specific identification.
 The investments are reported at fair value, with unrealized gains or losses reported in a separate component of shareholders' equity.
 Any differences between the cost and fair value of the investments are represented by accrued interest and unrealized gains/losses.
-Realized gains and losses are determined using specific identification